Two Moms Dream

-Mr. Howard Blas, Director, National Ramah Tikvah Network of the National Ramah Commission, and Director, Tikvah Program at Camp Ramah in Northern California.
+Howard Blas, Dir.
+National Ramah Tikvah Network of the National Ramah Commission; Dir.
+Tikvah Program, Camp Ramah Northern California

 Shutaf’s unique, reverse-inclusion model brings children, teens, and young adults with diverse needs at all of our programs.
 At Shutaf, our attitude is, what do you need to be successful rather than, what’s your diagnosis and label?

 A PARTIAL listing of participant needs and types-of-diagnoses typically served.
-Please be in touch with us about your child or teen, and their specific needs.
+Please be in touch with us about your child, teen, or young adult and their specific needs.

 - ADD, ADHD

 - Autism spectrum disorder, including Asperger’s, PDD, and high-functioning autism